 It’ll be cheaper in the long run if you start out bigger, plus more room is fine for the girls.
 It gives them space to sleep comfortably.

 - Chicken Coop – You can make one like our Horse Trailer Chicken Coop or the Truck Topper Chicken Coop or BUY ONE.
+Although, I don’t suggest buying one unless you are willing to buy an expensive one.

 - Chicken Feed